mui/material-ui/docs/src/pages/careers/product-marketing-manager.md

 Up to this point we have operated:

-- on the open-source side, off word of mouth and SEO
+- on the open-source side, through word of mouth and SEO
-- on the commercial side, off inbound leads with $0 investment in marketing
+- on the commercial side, through inbound leads with $0 investment in marketing

 We believe that we could do a lot better.
 This is a white canvas opportunity at the company, this role is critical to our growth plans.
 Product Marketing will be a cross-functional role at MUI, partnering with Design, Product, Developer Experience and Sales.